wavespectra/wavespectra/README.rst

 Install from sources
 ~~~~~~~~~~~~~~~~~~~~
 Install requirements.
-Navigate to the base root of pyspectra_ and execute:
+Navigate to the base root of wavespectra_ and execute:

 .. code:: bash